mediaexplorer74/PlatformerMini/README.md

 - On Lumia 950, app starts; On Lumia 640 it no operable without PC connected/debug mode :( On Lumia 640 "Astoria" project deployable but app no operable (failed on start)
 - Design folder added (use it via LDtk level editor)
 - Level 3 (Draft) added for my better game mechanics exploring ;)
+- AI only created GameWorld "template" with Load / Save methods at now :)

 ## Requirements
 This app requires Visual Studio 2017/2019/2022 Community to run.
 [Click here to learn how to get set up with Visual Studio](https://docs.microsoft.com/windows/uwp/get-started/get-set-up).